Procedure Guide ·Thyroid Treatment ·2026

 Chronic Condition Limits

-Some policies have per-condition annual limits or cover a condition for only 12 months.
-Since hyperthyroidism requires lifelong treatment, verify your policy renews chronic condition coverage annually — some stop paying after the first year.
+Some policies have per-condition annual limits or cover only 12 months.
+Since hyperthyroidism needs lifelong treatment, verify annual renewal - some stop paying after year one.

 🇺🇸 US Pet Insurance Guide